London King's Cross railway station

 London King's Cross railway station, Grade I listed railway terminus in Kings Cross, England

-The red brick Victorian railway station features two large arched train sheds and a prominent clock tower at its main entrance point.
+The Victorian red brick facade presents two large arched train sheds and a prominent clock tower at the main entrance facing Euston Road, serving as an architectural landmark for the surrounding district and one of central London's busiest transport hubs.

-The 2012 renovation created a steel-and-glass concourse with a geometric latticed ceiling spanning 7,500 square meters of public space.
+The 2012 renovation introduced a steel and glass concourse featuring a geometric latticed ceiling that spans 7,500 square meters (81,000 square feet) of public space, channeling natural light into previously dark platform areas through its curved structure.

 Location: Kings Cross